 Newport Beach offers the county’s most pleasant shopping destination, countless fine restaurants and gorgeous golf, not to mention its most coveted real estate.
 Along the coast, you’ll find wide sandy beaches, the world’s largest pleasure-boat harbor, renowned piers and Surf City USA.

 Newport Beach and its environs have been called California’s Riviera.
 Sandy beaches and bougainvillea are a backdrop to yachts and dream homes, from cottages to some of the nation’s most expensive real estate.

 Its retail center is Newport Center, near Jamboree Road, Coast Highway and MacArthur Boulevard.
 Neiman Marcus and Bloomingdale’s are anchors at elegant and relaxed shopping destination Fashion Island.
 Travis Mathew golfwear and Letarte swimwear boutiques, and Cucina Enoteca and Blue C Sushi restaurants, are new.
 Island Cinema offers leather seats and wine service.
-Halston Heritage, See Eyewear, Red O and Fig & Olive restaurants are new; there’s a stunning Whole Foods Market, too.

 The Orange County Museum of Art, also in Newport Center, focuses on 20th century California artists and throws hip fetes.

 Upper Newport Bay Nature Preserve, aka the Back Bay, boasts some 160 species of birds.
 Hike, bike or jog along 10 miles of trails.
 Rowing and kayaking are popular; rent equipment from Newport Aquatic Center (949.646.7725).
 At Newport Dunes,